jukebox495/Marlin-Micromake-D1/README.md

 ## Recommended hardware upgrades

 Before printing with the new firmware, I would advise you to check the following things:
 - Clean your printer nozzle or replace it with a new one.
 I would highly recommend not using a cheap nozzle or one of the nozzles that shipped with the printer, since their quality is lacking to say the least.
 I replaced the nozzle that shipped with the machine with a genuine E3D brass nozzle (0.4 mm), which can be had for less than 10 $.
 This increased the quality of my prints noticeably.
   While I was at it, I also cleaned the hotend.
 - The printer has a Z probe to measure the distance from the nozzle to the heatbed (auto-leveling).
 This is a good idea, but the design of the Z probe is really bad, resulting in inaccurate measurements.
 I was never able to get a good first layer and many of my prints failed due to the bad auto-leveling.
-	  I printed a [this Z probe](https://www.thingiverse.com/thing:2258863) by jazman and never looked back - it is a night and day difference compared to the original Z probe.
+  I printed [this Z probe](https://www.thingiverse.com/thing:2258863) by jazman and never looked back - it is a night and day difference compared to the original Z probe.
   The only things you need is a bit of filament a M4 bolt + nut, all the other parts are already built into your printer.

 ## Auto-leveling procedure